augmented-os/augmented-os/docs/architecture/components/business_store_service/operations/configuration.md

 * Log level: INFO.
 * Metrics: enabled at `/metrics` without auth (if internal cluster).
 * Health endpoints: no auth and available.
 Possibly configurable prefix for them if needed.
-* Semantic search: default disabled if no embedding URL provided (so it doesn’t error out if not configured).
+* Semantic search: default disabled if no embedding URL provided (so it doesn't error out if not configured).
 * If any, default values for `MAX_SCHEMA_SIZE` (e.g., 100 KB) and `MAX_RECORD_SIZE` (maybe 1 MB) to catch anomalies.

 ## Configuration Best Practices

 1. **Keep config in one place**: Using env variables is straightforward.
-If using file, ensure it’s loaded early and overrides/merges with env vars logically (usually env var should override file for flexibility).
+If using file, ensure it's loaded early and overrides/merges with env vars logically (usually env var should override file for flexibility).
 2. **Document each option**: This doc should be kept updated when new config options are added.
 Also in code, log the effective configuration at startup (except secrets) at DEBUG level, for traceability.
 3. **Fail fast on misconfig**: If required config is missing (like DB string or Auth keys), the service should log an ERROR and not proceed rather than running with partial functionality.
 4. **Use sane defaults**: So that the service can start in a dev environment with minimal env (maybe default to `localhost` DB with known creds, which dev can override via env; but in production those envs are always set explicitly).